EckertLab/protocols/DNA_library_prep_(parchman).md

   1. Do not label with ‘ligation’, label with ‘ligated’ to emphasize past tense.
 1. Centrifuge ligation plate at 1000g for 20s to pull all liquid to the bottom of the wells
 1. Place in Thermocycler and start the Ligation cycle
-1. Once cycle has completed, place in 20°C refrigerator in section labeled "**Ready for PCR**"
+1. Once cycle has completed, place in 4°C refrigerator in section labeled "**Ready for PCR**"

 ___

 ##PCR
 **_Making 380μL of 5μM PCR primers for Master Mix III_**
-This is enough for all three tubes of MM3 needed
+This is enough for all three tubes of MM3 needed.
+Once made, store in -20°C freezer.
   * Label a 1.5mL microcentrifuge tube with "**PCR Primers**"
   * Into it pipette:
     * 10μL 100μM Illpcr F Primer